Skip to Content

 Plus $150 refundable damage deposit

-Our High School Summer Program is for students who find it challenging to keep pace academically.
-We’ve designed this program to introduce students to skills and strategies that will help them prepare for college-level work and experience college life as members of a learning community focused on their success.
-We recognize some students may need additional support to make friends, adapt to a new sensory environment, and find community.
-Our social pragmatic track is designed to help build these skills.
+Our High School Summer Program is for students who are challenged by the demands of academics for a variety of reasons and motivated to address these challenges.
+We have designed this program to introduce students to skills and strategies that will help them prepare for college-level work.
+They will learn new techniques and understand the importance of reflecting on their learning habits.
+Students will also experience college life as members of a living and learning community.
+Some students who attend this program may need additional support to participate socially, adapt to a new environment, and engage in community activities.
+Our social pragmatic track is designed to provide a level of support through a specialized learning course that embeds an introduction to PEERS® instruction (PEERS® is an evidence-based social skills program) as well as social coaching as needed.

 During the program students are encouraged to develop a greater appreciation of learning through experiential and practical activities.
 Students learn to apply writing process strategies, understand their academic strengths and personal learning style, integrate stronger academic strategies and practices, and begin to focus on the development of better habits for success.

-The program curriculum is separated into three segments of course work: a core course providing a foundation for other coursework and activities; a writing class that covers the basics of good writing; and a general elective providing an opportunity for students to apply what they’re learning.
-Each week day students participate in three courses, activities each afternoon, academic prep four nights a week, and group programs and activities on the weekend.
+The program curriculum is separated into three segments of course work: a core course providing a foundation for other coursework and activities; a writing class that covers the basics of proficient writing; and a general elective providing an opportunity for students to apply what they are learning.
+Each weekday students participate in three courses, activities each afternoon, academic prep four nights a week, and group programs and activities on the weekend.

 Our experienced summer faculty and staff will help students begin to:

-• Develop a writing process that uses proven techniques to write faster, more clearly, and with fewer struggles
+• Develop a writing process that uses proven techniques to generate clear writing with fewer struggles

 • Integrate strategies and practices into content courses